MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 1. Posted card or text provides adequate details requiring no further user action.
 1. Posted card or text provides adequate preview information for a user to take action or decide to view further details in a link opening outside Teams.

-Apps that provide only notifications with content such as **You have a new notification, click to view**, and require user to navigate outside of Teams for everything else don't provide significant value within Teams.
+Apps that provide only notifications with content such as **You have a new notification, click to view**, and require user to go outside of Teams for everything else don't provide significant value within Teams.

 :::image type="content" source="../../../../assets/images/submission/validation-navigation-static-tab.png" alt-text="validation-nav-static-tab":::